burstack/skyfarms/README.md

 > +Read about collaboration and then find a challenge here; [SkyFarms](http://skyfarms.io/challenges/)

-> +If you found a challenge, use the 'Accept Challenge' link and mail us your contact and we´ll bring you on board.
+> +If you found a challenge, use the 'Accept Challenge' link and mail your contact and you on board.
+Easy like that!

-> +Now we are doing business, lets get introduced, get some questions and answers done and agree on a reward.
+> +Now we are doing business, introduce yourself to the team, if you have some questions, the team will provide answers and lastly, let´s make an agreement on a reward.
+You´ll find the team on Slack.

-> +Or if you have another idea about contribute code for SkyFarms, contact our team here; <a href="mailto:info@skyfarms.io?Subject=SkyFarms GitHub Contribution">eMail Us</a>, leave us your contact and we´ll be thrilled to hear your vision!
+> +Or if you have another idea about contribute code for SkyFarms, contact the team here; <a href="mailto:info@skyfarms.io?Subject=SkyFarms GitHub Contribution">Send Mail to admin here</a>, leave your contact and we´ll be thrilled to hear your vision!

+> +All information about procedeurs, relevant theme files and our code of conduct is presented here on GitHub.

+> +All direct development needs is listed as challenges, theese are the ones that has money rewards!
+We would like to also mention, remember that you can reach out, and find or create your team, on SkyFarms Slack channels.
+Read more under [SkyFarms Open Source page](http://skyfarms.io/challenges/)

+> +Some project planning, team work, think tanks and contributions talk is on our Slack channels but we have also our SkyFarms Facebook group.
+You´ll find more team members at [SkyFarms Slack](https://skyfarms.slack.com/).

+> +Team planning, work management, task board and bigger serious team work, SkyFarms admin stronlgy suggest the use of Trello.
+Sign up here [Trello](https://trello.com).
+Trello Admin will add you to SkyFarms board simply by a mail to admin with your Trello info.

-> +We do appreciate if you send us a wireframe or mockup before you proceed with coding, just to get our thumbs up and we´ll grant you with access, as a contributer, to our GIT repository.
+> +It´s appreciated if you send in a wireframe or mockup, to the team, before you proceed with coding, just to get the thumbs up and be granted with access to SkyFarms GIT repository.

+> +SkyFarms is an open source community!
+It means you have the freedome to take on any of our challenges.
+But!
+You can, also contribute, code against hunger, you are then a member in our growing community.
+Why not do both challenges and contributions?
+Take part in new projects, suggest your own project.
+Start a team for your project..
+We are doing the grassroots movement!

 ## Installing